zigcBenx/githappens/README.md

 ## project selection

-- Project selection is made automatically if you run script in same path as your project is located.
+- Project selection is made automatically if you run script in same path as your project is located (not working yet).
 - You can specify project id or URL-encoded path as script argument e.g.: `python gitHappens.py --project_id=123456`
 - If no of steps above happen, program will prompt you with question about project_id